 All announcements are in Chinese with instrumental interludes, but timings for each excursion and later departures were listed on the board in the reception area.
 Do your research on each place or have a Lonely Planet at the ready since all cruise guides recite only in Chinese via annoyingly loud megaphones.

 Boarding a local hand-paddled boat, my group visited the Three Little Gorges where we got up close to the magnificent and enclosed green surroundings.
 We drifted peacefully through the murky waters, past the misty wetlands and waded under draw-bridges that connected to hidden hilltop villages.

-At the Yichang end of the Yangtze River Cruise – the likely endpoint as many boats float downstream from Chongqing – is the mighty Three Gorges Dam.
-It’s impressive, even if you have to squint through the smog, but it’s one of those must-see things that you spend about five minutes marvelling at seeing as it’s supposedly one of the largest hydro-electric power stations in the world.
+It’s impressive, even if you have to squint through the smog, but it’s one of those must-see things that you spend about five minutes marvelling at as it’s supposedly one of the largest hydroelectric power stations in the world.

-I particularly liked the description etched in stone that said: “The construction of the Three Gorges project has made the long-cherished dream of the Chinese people come true.”
-I’m sure the Chinese people have been dreaming of a lot more than that, but at least it produces energy, prevents disastrous flooding and allows for safe travel along its wide-reaching waters.
+I particularly liked the description etched in stone: “The construction of the Three Gorges project has made the long-cherished dream of the Chinese people come true.”
+I’m sure the Chinese people have been dreaming of much more than that, but at least it produces energy, prevents disastrous flooding and allows for safe travel along its wide-reaching waters.

 Yangtze River Cruise Review – Is it Worth it?

 Overall, a Yangtze River Cruise feels more like a rite of passage than an exceptional experience.

 Sadly a lot of the river is polluted, and the locals on board don’t help – I saw a few happily throwing their rubbish into the water.
 Also, swaths of the Yangtze are off-limits due to preservation measures in place.
 Therefore, you don’t get on land that much.